potados99/e-learning-bypass/README.md

 Once the page is loaded, it start reporting the learning progress to the server.

-At this point we can manipulate the report procedure by calling the 'report function' with designated parameters.
+At this point we can manipulate the report procedure by calling the #report function# with designated parameters.

 ### The function